eejanak/eejanak/README.md

-My name is Evan and I am currently a student at the University of Waterloo studying Mechatronics Engineering.
+I'm Evan, currently a student at the University of Waterloo, majoring in Mechatronics Engineering.
+Technology has always fascinated me, and I'm continually eager to broaden my knowledge in this domain.
+Mechanical design, artificial intelligence, robotics, and automation captivate my interest.

-I have had an interest in technology throughout my life and always look for new things to learn about.
-I’m interested in mechanical design, artificial intelligence, robotics, and automation.

-During high school I had experience with web design through the creation and management of a website for a middle school Model United Nations conference.
-I also completed a research project to create an image classification model using Tensorflow and a self-created database using over 400 images.
+During my high school years, I gained practical experience in web design while creating and managing a website for a middle school Model United Nations conference hosted by my high school.
+Moreover, I pursued a research project involving the development of an image classification model using TensorFlow and a custom database.